terryweiss/logger/README.md

 ```

 You will, of course, also need `make`.
 Please use the [Cygwin](https://cygwin.com/install.html) or [Swan](http://www.starlig.ht/install/) versions and make sure that the tools are in your `PATH`.
+Or put on some big boy pants and just run linux.
+Ahem.
 ```bash

 # build the library